meinside/gmn/README.md

 If the given prompt includes URLs, it can also fetch the contents of the URLs and use them to generate text.

+With a few more flags, it can also generate images along with the text.

-Additionally, it can cache, reuse, and delete context.
+Additionally, it can cache, reuse, and delete contexts for later use.

 ## Build / Install